Top of main content

 Find out more information on investing bond by meeting with our wealth adviser in branch.

 Listening to what you have to say about services matters to us.
 It's easy to share your ideas, stay informed and join the conversation.
 To improve the protection of customers' rights for the elderly or customers with special needs, the Bank provides relatives or friends to accompany them to participate in the communication to understand the product information, and provides enough time to consider whether to apply for related products.
-Please contact us via contact center (02)6616-6000 or email csr@hsbc.com.tw if any doubt/concern or further explanation is needed.
+Please contact us via contact center (02)6616-6000 if any doubt/concern or further explanation is needed.